Nián gāo is an addictively chewy, slightly sweet Chinese dessert made with sweet rice flour. It's traditionally eaten during Lunar New Year!

 Dissolve the sugar and salt in boiling water.
-Add any flavorings you want, and mix until combined.
+Add the coconut milk and any flavorings you want, and mix until combined.
 Then add the rice flour and mix well into a paste.
 You're looking for something close to really thick peanut butter (think an un-stirred jar of natural peanut butter) or slightly wet cookie dough, so add more water as you see fit to reach this consistency.

 Transfer the paste into a well-greased (I like using cooking spray, especially if you're trying to use a decorative pan) 10” round cake pan, smoothing as best as you can (it’s okay if it’s still lumpy on top).

 Steam for 2-2.5 hours over medium-high heat until a chopstick inserted in the middle comes out clean.
 Keep in mind that you might have to add more hot water occasionally, especially if you use a really short rack to elevate your cake pan and a shallow skillet (me).
 I keep a thermos of hot water on hand and add water 3-4 times throughout the steaming process.
 Remove the cake pan from the steamer and cool completely.
 You may be tempted to drain off any water that may have dripped on top of the cake, but resist (or else you might accidentally plop the nián gāo out before you're prepared to).

 Wrap the nián gāo in plastic wrap tightly.
 If you plan to eat it within a few days or you plan on eating it plain, then I'd recommend storing at room temperature.
 Otherwise, store in the refrigerator for up to a week.